Technology

 Letting reinforcement learning agents learn from each other in competitive environments

-The introductory posting to my upcoming master thesis about reinforcement learning in competitive environments with In the last months I have researched mainly on the basics of AI research and the more precise technologies of reinforcement learning.
+In the last months I have researched mainly on the basics of AI research and the more precise technologies of reinforcement learning.
 This led me to my upcoming thesis topic, which tries to let agents learn not only through trial and error but also through observation of other agents.
 The motivation is embarrassingly simple: I don’t learn about AI by trying different paths in my state space.
-Read more →
+I take most of what others have developed and researched and basically imitate their behavior.
+Sometimes I stop reading and start experimenting.
+But it is certain that I could never learn to become as good with AI as with software development.
+(My previous field of expertise) by simply doing trial and error or by simply reading.
+It’s the mix that makes the most sense.
+The two amplify each other.

 February 10, 2018